The Negotiator: Plot

 Chicago Police Lieutenant Danny Roman is a top hostage negotiator for the east precinct.
 His partner, Nate Roenick, warns him that an informant inside the department suspects members of their own unit have embezzled millions from the police disability fund.
-Roenick is shot dead, and Roman is lured to the scene and discovered by the police, but is unable to corroborate Roenick's story or identify the informant.
+Before they can meet again, Nate is shot dead, and Danny is lured to the scene and discovered by the police, but is unable to corroborate Nate's story or identify the informant.

-Roman is targeted by Internal Affairs Inspector Terence Niebaum, whom Roenick's informant believed was involved in the embezzlement.
-The murder weapon is recovered and linked to one of Roman's cases, and a search of his home produces evidence of an incriminating offshore bank account, making him the prime suspect in the embezzlement and Roenick's death.
-Forced to surrender his gun and badge, ostracized by his colleagues, and with charges against him pending, Roman storms into Niebaum's office to confront him, and takes Niebaum, his administrative assistant Maggie, Roman's commander and friend Grant Frost, and con man Rudy Timmons as hostages.
+Danny is targeted by Internal Affairs Inspector Terence Niebaum, whom Nate's informant believed was involved in the embezzlement.
+The gun is recovered from a pond and linked to one of Danny's cases, and a search of his home produces evidence of an incriminating offshore bank account, making him the prime suspect in the embezzlement and Nate's murder.
+Forced to surrender his duty weapon and badge, ostracized by his colleagues, and with charges against him pending, Danny storms into Niebaum's office for a confrontation.
+When the investigator refuses to cooperate, Danny takes Niebaum, his administrative assistant Maggie, Danny's commander and friend Grant Frost, and con man Rudy Timmons as hostages.

-With the building evacuated and placed under siege by his own unit and the FBI, Roman will only speak to fellow negotiator Lieutenant Chris Sabian of the west precinct.
-He also issues his demands: the return of his badge, a department funeral if killed, and the identities of Roenick's informant and killer.
-Sabian, who sees tactical action as a last resort, clashes with Roman's unit, particularly commander Adam Beck.
-A breach of Niebaum's office backfires when a SWAT marksman refuses to shoot Roman, who captures officers Scott and Markus.
-Sabian takes command of the scene, but Roman seemingly executes Scott to reestablish control.
+With the building evacuated and placed under siege by his own unit and the FBI, Danny will only speak to fellow negotiator Lieutenant Chris Sabian of the west precinct.
+He also issues his demands: the render of his badge, a department funeral if he gets killed, and the identities of Nate's informant and killer.
+Chris, who sees tactical action as a last resort, clashes with Danny's unit, particularly chief Allen Travis and commander Adam Beck.
+A breach of Niebaum's office backfires when a SWAT marksman refuses to shoot Danny, who captures officers Scott and Markus.
+Chris takes command of the scene, but Danny seemingly executes Scott to reestablish control.

-Roman releases Frost to Sabian in exchange for restoring the building's electricity, allowing him to access Niebaum's computer, discovering that Internal Affairs had wiretap recordings of Roenick.
-Believing Niebaum lied when he claimed he did not know Roenick was investigating the fund, Roman lashes out and slaps him in the face.
-With the help of Rudy and Maggie, Roman discovers the embezzlement scheme: Corrupt officers submitted false disability claims that were processed by an unknown insider on the disability fund's board.
-Sabian claims to have located the informant in an attempt to end the standoff, but Roman realizes he is bluffing when Niebaum's files reveal that Roenick himself was the informant.
+Danny releases Frost to Chris in exchange for restoring the building's electricity, allowing him to search the files of Niebaum's computer, discovering that Internal Affairs had wiretap recordings of Nate.
+Believing Niebaum gave fabricated information when he claimed of not having any connections to Nate while he was investigating the fund, Danny lashes out and slaps him in the face.
+With the help of Rudy and Maggie, Danny discovers the embezzlement scheme: Corrupt officers submitted false disability claims that were processed by an unknown insider on the disability fund's board.
+Chris claims to have located the informant in an attempt to end the standoff, but Danny realizes he is bluffing when Niebaum's files reveal that Nate himself was the informant.